toddledev/documentation/docs/18-guides/99-contribution/index.md

 To use Prettier on your machine, we suggest [installing the Prettier extension in your IDE](https://prettier.io/docs/editors) and enabling formatting on save.

-1. To install dependencies to use the script, navigate to the `docs/` or `proxy/` directory and run `bun i`.
+1. To install dependencies to use the script, run `bun i` in the root of the repository.
 2. Run `bun prettier` in your terminal to validate your changes
 3. Run `bun prettier:write` in your terminal to auto format all files